SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/EAPLI/US315 - Add video of simulation to the proposal (Paulo)/02.analysis/README.md

 - **Figures** (`<<AggregateRoot>>`): The visual elements or choreography pieces used in the show.
 - **DroneModel** (`<<AggregateRoot>>`): Models of drones involved in the show.

-This domain view captures the minimal yet complete structure needed to support video functionality in proposals, while ensuring tight integration with authentication and editing workflows.
+This domain view captures the minimal yet complete structure needed to support video functionality in show proposals, while ensuring tight integration with authentication and editing workflows.

 ### 2.2.
 Other Remarks